Find Spot record MAB51017 - LADYHILL, ELGIN

 Summary

-Three human skeletons are said to have been discovered in an unsystematic excavation undertaken in 1858 just outside the outer walls of the castle.
+Three human skeletons are said to have been discovered in an unsystematic excavation undertaken in 1858 just outside the outer walls of the Elgin Castle.

 Protected Status/Designation